lukech/git-hist/README.md

 The idea of git-hist is to improve your git command recalling exprience by reaching a match with a couple of dispersive 'keywords', without needing to follow the exact sequence the command was run before).

+It is implemented by querying command history to pick the right git command to re-execute.

 ### Usage
 ````bash
 $ git-hist <keyword>